-Cape honeysuckle is a sprawling plant that can easily be grown as either a shrub or a vine.
-Here’s everything you need to know about planting and caring for this versatile desert landscape plant.
+Cape honeysuckle is a colorful, sprawling plant that can easily be grown as either a shrub or a vine depending on how it’s pruned.
+Here’s everything you need to know about planting and caring for this versatile South African native.

 It thrives in full sun and almost any soil, and needs little water once established.